 Regardless of the type of Minnesota theft charges, you need a strategic defense.
 The strategy is based off of the unique nature of your case.
 The Minnesota criminal defense lawyer at Arechigo & Stokka will investigate your case and uncover evidence that works in your favor or refutes that of the prosecution.

-They may be able to prove that you committed the crime, but there may be other elements that they can’t and that could lead to reduced charges, which can lessen the sentence if convicted.
+While the prosecution may be able to prove that you committed the crime, but there may be other elements that they can’t prove.
+If so, that could lead to reduced charges, which can lessen the sentence if convicted.

 When the punishment is not as serious, the sooner you are able to move on with your life.
-Your St. Paul criminal defense lawyer will work diligently to secure the proper outcome for you so that you can move on with your life as soon as possible.
+Your St. Paul theft crimes lawyer will work diligently to secure the proper outcome so that you can move on with your life as soon as possible.

 Contact a St. Paul Criminal Defense Lawyer Today